 Question: Who do I contact for more information on the program?

 Answer: Please contact DPW for any questions and to schedule appointments for bulky waste pick-ups at 401.728.0500 x 233 or email firstname.lastname@example.org.

 Question: Can I receive additional blue recycling carts?

-Answer: Additional 95-gallon trash carts may be purchased by calling the Department of Public Works (DPW), 250 Armistice Boulevard for $30.00 for each additional cart.
+Answer: Additional blue 95-gallon trash carts may be purchased by calling the Department of Public Works (DPW), 250 Armistice Boulevard for $30.00 for each additional cart.

 Question: Why was the decision made to obtain 65-gallon trash carts?

 Answer: The 65-gallon trash carts are standard throughout the majority of the state including other major cities such as Providence, Cranston, and Warwick.

 - Mayor Donald R. Grebien